Sticky Password is a highly secure password manager, but can’t quite compete for the title of best in class.

 The local WiFi sync is another useful security feature that businesses will appreciate.
 Local WiFi sync means that devices on the same network can share encrypted passwords and credentials without this data ever leaving the premises.
 This is ideal for businesses operating in one primary location because you can share passwords among colleagues in total security.

 A final security feature we haven’t seen before is Sticky Password’s use of Intel Software Guard Extensions (Intel® SGX) to encrypt further data stored on a device.
 So even if an employee’s computer is stolen, the thief will be unable to access Sticky Password data that is encrypted and stored deep within the device’s CPU chip.

-The Sticky Password website has both a help center and a discussion board, so most of the time, troubleshooting can be done online without any need to contact the Sticky Password team.
+The Sticky Password website has a help center and a discussion board, so most of the time, troubleshooting can be done online without needing to contact the Sticky Password team.

 For more complicated issues, businesses have access to online support with an average wait time of fewer than 24 hours.
 We would like to have seen a more responsive support service, as the lack of phone support might deter some businesses from investing in Sticky Password.

 While Sticky Password provides an excellent core service, we think businesses might be better off considering a password management solution with greater administrator control over user settings and privacy.